cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 1. Always attempt the bank account verifications WITHOUT giving the `bank_account_proof` and the consent - `verify_manually_if_required` as `true`.
 This is due to the reason that manual verification of bank acccount is costly and should be attempted only if Pre Verification suggests you to do it.
 2. Once Pre Verification lets you know that the particular bank account has to be manually verified, you can continue to provide the `bank_account_proof` and `verify_manually_if_required` flag as `true` in a new Pre Verification request so that the manual verification would be internally triggered.

+## Workflow to complete investor's PAN validation [PAN, Name and Date of birth]
+1. Create a Pre Verification request by providing investor's `pan`, `name` and `date_of_birth`.
+The Pre Verification will be in `accepted` state which means this request has been accepted and the internally the pan validation is initiated.
+You can use the `status` attribute to check the state of Pre Verification.
+2. Check the updated status using the Fetch Pre Verification API which would take the `id` or Pre Verification object.
+3. If `status` is `completed`, it means there is a result available.
+4. At this stage, if `pan.status = verified`, it means the investor's PAN number exists and it is valid.
+4.1.
+Else if `pan.status = failed`, it means the investor's PAN number is not suitable to be used.
+Refer to `pan.code` to understand more.
+4.2.
+If `pan.status = failed` and `pan.code = invalid`, it means that the PAN number is either non-existent or invalid 4.3.
+If `pan.status = failed` and `pan.code = aadhaar_not_linked`, it means investor's Aadhaar is not seeded with the PAN record.
+5. At this stage, if `name.status = verified`, it means the investor's name matches with the PAN records at IT Department.
+5.1.
+Else if `name.status = failed`, it means the investor's does not match with the PAN records and hence not suitable to be used.
+Refer to `name.code` to understand more.
+Possible value for `name.code` is `mismatch`.
+6. At this stage, if `date_of_birth.status = verified`, it means the investor's date-of-birth matches with the PAN records at IT Department.
+6.1.
+Else if `date_of_birth.status = failed`, it means the investor's date-of-birth does not match with the PAN records and hence not suitable to be used.
+Refer to `date_of_birth.code` to understand more.
+Possible value for `date_of_birth.code` is `mismatch`.

 ## Pre Verification Object

 ```json